 Current Income Portfolio (CIP)

-The portfolio is comprised primarily of short- and intermediate-term, investment-grade corporate and agency obligations, and relatively liquid preferred stock positions.
-All holdings are rated investment-grade at purchase.
-The preferred stock sleeve serves as a portfolio income enhancer, as these securities typically produce higher income streams than comparable bonds of the same company.
+The portfolio is comprised primarily of short- and intermediate-term, investment grade corporate and agency obligations, and investment grade preferred securities.
+All holdings are rated investment grade at purchase.
+An allocation to preferred securities serves as a portfolio income enhancer, as these securities typically produce higher income streams than comparable bonds of the same company.

 An Overview of Our Current Income Approach

-Regarding our domestic fixed income strategies, we believe that superior long-term returns are produced by minimizing price volatility while maximizing internal cash flows, such as coupon income.
-Therefore, for these three products, we strive to create a portfolio that provides relatively high yield, while assuming minimal risk.
+We believe that superior long-term returns are produced by minimizing price volatility while maximizing cash flows, such as coupon income.
+Therefore, we strive to create a portfolio that provides relatively high yield, while assuming minimal risk.

 The Roosevelt Current Income Portfolio Strategy is available as a separate account through Roosevelt and at various broker/dealer and financial intermediary firms.

 Current yield is the annual income of a bond divided by its current market price (not its purchase price or par value).
 This measure represents the income an investor would expect if he or she purchased a bond and held it for a year.

 Current yield is the weighted average of the model portfolio as of 3/31/17.
 It is likely that the current yield for a specific client account will not be identical to the current yield of this model, and therefore, the results of this calculator would differ from the experience of actual clients.
 Portfolio current yield levels, as of the date listed above, are not indicative of future current yield levels, as prices of bonds may fluctuate and holdings in a portfolio may change.
 The above calculator is for illustrative purposes only and investment results will vary.
 Current yield does not predict a bond’s total return, which includes not only income but also price appreciation / depreciation.